-Section 162(m) of the Internal Revenue Code of 1986, as amended, which we refer to herein as the "Code", generally disallows a tax deduction to public companies for certain compensation in excess of \$1 million paid to a company's Named Executive Officers.
-Certain compensation, including qualified performance-based compensation, will not be subject to the deduction limit if certain requirements are met.
+Section 162(m) of the Code, generally disallows a tax deduction to public companies for certain compensation in excess of \$1 million paid to a company's executive officers.
+Certain compensation, including qualified performance-based compensation, will not be subject to the deduction limit if specified requirements are met.
 The Committee reviews the potential effect of Section 162(m) periodically and generally seeks to structure the long-term incentive compensation granted to Named Executive Officers in a manner that is intended to avoid disallowance of deductions under Section 162(m).
 Nevertheless, there can be no assurance that compensation attributable to long-term incentive awards will be treated as qualified performance-based compensation under Section 162(m).
-In addition, the Committee reserves the right to use its judgment to authorize compensation payments that may be subject to the limit when the Committee believes such payments are appropriate and in the best interest of Landec and its shareholders, after taking into consideration changing business conditions and the performance of its employees.
+In addition, the Committee reserves the right to use its judgment to authorize compensation payments that may be in excess of the limit when the Committee believes such payments are appropriate and in the best interest of Landec and its shareholders, after taking into consideration changing business conditions and the performance of its employees.

-During fiscal year 2007, none of the Company's executive officers served on the board of directors of any entities whose directors or officers serve on the Committee.
+During fiscal year 2008, none of the Company's executive officers served on the board of directors of any entities whose directors or officers serve on the Committee.
 None of the Committee's current or former members has at any time been an officer or employee of Landec.
-None of Landec's executive officers serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more of its executive officers serving on Landec's Board of Directors or Compensation Committee.
+None of Landec's executive officers serve, or in the past fiscal year have served, as members of the board of directors or compensation committee of any entity that has one or more of its executive officers serving on Landec's Board of Directors or Committee.